 The RMF, through a set of reports prepared on a regular basis, keeps all interested and involved persons informed of its activities and the findings of the analyses it carries out.
-Main reports include:
+Main reports that are prepared on an ongoing basis during each year include:

-- ORSA Report to communicate outcome of the ORSA process and describe the risk profile of the Company - Risk Management Reports to describe the risk profile of the Company, highlight risk monitoring results and provide suggestions for managing any exposures - Risk Dashboards to highlight monitoring results for key quantitative risk metrics.
+- ORSA Report to communicate outcome of the ORSA process and describe the risk profile of the Company - Risk Management Reports to describe the risk profile of the Company, highlight risk monitoring results and provide suggestions for managing any exposures and - Risk Dashboards to highlight monitoring results for key quantitative risk metrics.